Krypcik13ty/SoftEngineering/README.md

              9. If don't change it in Ustawienia -> funkcje -> Bazy danych.
 ![sadasdasd](https://user-images.githubusercontent.com/26824257/74234145-7e0c5c00-4ccc-11ea-80c2-c8aa4da86d23.png)

+             10. Find "my.ini" file in xampp folder and change these lines character-set-server=utf8 collation-server=utf8_general_ci

-             10. Ready!
+	     11. Ready!
 Now you should be connected to DataBase using our application.